jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 But the biggest change of all is the webshop.
 It depended on a Ajax call to Formspree.
 Formspree, however, removed these Ajax calls from their free tier.
 Although the Ajax call was still working, I replaced it by a simple redirect.
 This allows you to choose any form handler you want and makes the webshop a lot easier to set up.
 Additionally I simplified the product template and data structure and cour cart is now stored in a JSON object in local storage instead of in a string in a cookie.

+Some things are still broken or jQuery and will be replaced soon:

+- Better forms
+- Comments
+- Future dates
+- Mobile menu

 If you do not like all this new fancy stuff you can still visit the [old website](https://fresh-butterfly.cloudvent.net) at a CloudCannon development domain.